grygoryshyn/Ebb-app/privacy.md

 your Apple Account.
 Apple provides the storage; we cannot read it, and neither can anyone else without your Apple Account credentials.

-Your app preferences (such as your default visualization) are stored on your device.
+Your app preferences (such as your default visualisation) are stored on your device.

 ## What Ebb does not do